mola/coding_guidelines/cxx/style_guide.md

 # Always Use Trailing Return Type

-**Always** use **trailing return type** to be consistent with all use cases e.g. lambdas, templates where the return type depends on the argument type.
+**Always** use **trailing return type** to be consistent with all use cases e.g. lambdas / templates where the return type depends on the argument type.

 ```cpp
 // requires 'trailing return type' to compile/work